-The college is currently undertaking job evaluation for all our support staff in line with national bargaining agreements.
-We hope to see this process concluded in 22/23, but this is not within our control.
+Outcomes from job evaluation for all our support staff in line with national bargaining agreements remains in progress.
+This is a situation currently in the hands of Colleges Employers Scotland, and whilst it was hoped to see this process concluded in 22/23, that has not happened.
+However, this is not a situation within our control.

-We continue to work collaboratively with some of our UHI partners and are looking to develop this further in future years.
+We continue to work collaboratively with some of our UHI partners despite a number of challenges, and we remain keen to develop this further in future years.